blueag8/Photography_Website/README.md

 1. create a virtual environment.
 I acheived this via the CLI by typing "virtualenv -p python3 [name of your virtual env]"
 2. activate the virtual env use "source bin/activate"
 3. Once inside the activated virtualenv install django.
-You may need to use the command "cd .. " to ensure you are in the root directory then usin the command "pip3 install django ==1.11.24" if using gitpod I found that if the pip3 install [command] didn't work, using easy_install [command] worked.
+You may need to use the command "cd .. " to ensure you are in the root directory then use the command "pip3 install django ==1.11.24".
+If using gitpod I found that if in the virtualenv the pip3 install [command] didn't work, and using the "easy_install"[command] worked.
 4. Create new project by running command "django-admin startproject [project_name] . " (the . is used to ensure you are in the root directory)
 5. Next run the command "python3 manage.py migrate" this will initialise the application and create a default database.